swapnilpatil1682/Backbase-Task/README.md

 1) Spring boot app.

    #To run locally :

-   a)mvn spring-boot:run
+   a) mvn spring-boot:run

    #To create a jar :

-   b)mvn package
+   b) mvn package

    #To run the created jar

-   c)java -jar target/spring-app-1.0-SNAPSHOT.jar
+   c) java -jar target/spring-app-1.0-SNAPSHOT.jar

 2) Docker Image.

    #To build the docker image from dockerfile

-   a)docker build -t pswapnil1/backbaseapp
+   a) docker build -t pswapnil1/backbaseapp

    #To run the created docker image

-   b)docker run -it -p 8089/8080 pswapnil1/backbaseapp
+   b) docker run -it -p 8089/8080 pswapnil1/backbaseapp

    #To pull the image from docker hub

-   c)docker pull pswapnil1/backbaseapp
+   c) docker pull pswapnil1/backbaseapp

 3) Kubernetes

    #To get the service
-   a)kubectl get service

-   #To open the service
-   b)minikube service jenkins

-   #To get the service url
+   a) kubectl get service
-   c)minikube service jenkins —url

    #To get the pods of app

-   d)kubectl get pods -n=backbase
+   b) kubectl get pods -n=backbase

    #To get the service of app

-   e)kubectl get svc -n=backbase
+   c) kubectl get svc -n=backbase

+   #To get the service url

+   d) minikube service jenkins —url

    #To get the initialAdminPassword for jenkins installation

-   f)kubectl exec jenkins-6567d974f4-k5wwq cat /var/jenkins_home/secrets/initialAdminPassword
+   e)kubectl exec jenkins-6567d974f4-k5wwq cat /var/jenkins_home/secrets/initialAdminPassword

+   #To open the service

+   f) minikube service jenkins